-Mineralisation is genetically related to and hosted by an intrusive gabbro of the Giles Complex.
-Pyrite within Tollu volcanic host rocks has provided the sulphur source for the gabbro to form sulphide mineralisation (chalcopyrite and bornite).
+Mineralisation is genetically related to and hosted by an intrusive gabbro of the Giles Complex (1070MA).
+Widespread fine pyrite disseminated within Tollu volcanic host rocks has provided the sulphur source for the gabbro to form sulphide mineralisation (chalcopyrite and bornite).
 Additional deeper sources of sulphur at depth are possible.

-This massive copper sulphide, gabbro-related mineralisation is interpreted as the shallow and distal part of a large nickel-copper sulphide system.
+This massive copper sulphide, gabbro-related mineralisation is interpreted as the shallow and distal part of a large copper-nickel sulphide system.
 The presence of cobalt values of up to 1931 ppm is a strong indicator for an association with nickel.